awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ## Enabling Advanced Logging<a name="advanced-logging"></a>

 You can enable advanced logging on any WorkSpaces client to help troubleshoot issues that your users may experience when they use the client\.
+To enable advanced logging:

+1. Open the WorkSpaces client\.

-To enable advanced logging, open the WorkSpaces client, choose the gear icon in the upper right corner of the client application, choose **Advanced Settings**, select the **Enable Advanced Logging** check box, and then choose **Save**\.
+1. Choose the gear icon in the upper right corner of the client application\.

+1. Choose **Advanced Settings**\.

+1. Select the **Enable Advanced Logging** check box\.

+1. Choose **Save**\.

 Advanced logging is enabled for every subsequent client session until you disable it\.

 Advanced logging generates log files that contain diagnostic information and debugging\-level details, including verbose performance data\.
 These files are automatically uploaded to a database in AWS\.